 \section{Introduction}

 The imaging observation in the hard X-ray band is of great significance for understanding the mechanism of energy release and transmission in solar flare activities.
+The Hard X-ray Imager(HXI) is a new hard X-ray telescope that applies the Fourier-transform (FT) imaging technique.
+As one of the indirect imaging instruments, it images the sun by reconstructing from its pattern and measured visibility\citep{su2019simulations}.
+So, an accurate pattern is the basis for high-quality imaging.
+However, the current methods of calculating pattern are either approximate or numerical, which affects the analyticity and efficiency of the imaging algorithm to some extent.
+In order to obtain a more accurate pattern, a mathematical model based on the geometric structure of HXI is developed in this paper.
+And the necessity of the new method can be demonstrated by an in-depth analysis of the imaging technique.

-But in terms of a hard X-ray observation instrument, direct imaging as that in the visible light band has been developed for many years but still faces many technological difficulties \citep{mi2019stacked}.
-Fourier-transform (FT) imaging, as a kind of typical indirect modulation imaging technique, has been applied to solar X-ray imaging observation and achieved fruitful results for several decades.
+Direct imaging and indirect imaging are the two major techniques to observe the sun in hard X-ray band.
+But in terms of a hard X-ray observation instrument, direct imaging as that in the visible light band still faces many technological difficulties, although it has been developed for many years \citep{mi2019stacked}.
+In contrast, Fourier-transform imaging, as a kind of typical indirect modulation imaging technique, has been applied to solar X-ray imaging observation and achieved fruitful results for several decades.
 The hard X-ray telescope(HXT) onboard the Yohkoh mission \citep{sakao1994characteristics}, the Reuven Ramaty High-Energy Solar Spectroscopic Imager(RHESSI) \citep{lin2003reuven}, and the Spectrometer/Telescope for Imaging X-rays(STIX) onboard the Solar Orbiter mission \citep{krucker2020spectrometer} are three of the most well-known solar X-ray imaging instruments using such FT imaging technique.
-Ignoring their differences in technical details, they all follow the same imaging logic.
-The instrument contains several groups of bi-grid sub-collimator with different pitches, position angles and phase angles.
-The differences of each sub-collimator can reflect the spatial information of the sources, which are called "modulation mode".
-Each sub-collimator modulates the photon flux physically, and the detector right behind it records those photons that pass through the sub-collimator as a result of the modulation.
-The original image can be rebuilt by analyzing the modulation modes with their results.
-One of the most popular way to achieve the image reconstruction is to go through its pattern and visibility.
-The pattern is formed by the responses, or called modulation functions of corresponding sub-collimator, while the visibility is formed by the countings \citep{hurford2003rhessi}.
-Therefore, it is beneficial to obtain the knowledge about modulation functions as much as possible for improving the image reconstruction.
+And the new solar hard X-ray imaging instrument HXI also applies the FT imaging technique.